skakac/2d-basketball-unity3d/README.md

 # 2D Ball Shootout Unity3d [Source Code]

-If you have any question -> http://twitter.com/skakac
+If you have any questions -> http://twitter.com/skakac

 Ball Shootout game <br />
 Super simple basketball game, using popular idea with some changes.<br />